Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 The number for that color in the Color Guide will be the extension length from 1 to 8 pixels.

+# To confusing or not working?
+join the [[Discord]](https://discord.gg/rURmwrzUcz) and i'll be happy to help

+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+.
 .
 .
 .